 If your pain does not go away, it may not just be a minor injury.
 It could be something that carries with you for a long time.
 If the pain does not go away and you still face yourself being unable to walk or balance, you need to know your options.
 It could require significant and potentially expensive medical care.

 Recovery from such an event can be a difficult and long process.
 After being diagnosed by a doctor, there are different therapies that you may have to deal with, depending on the circumstance.
 Once you are first injured you could be stabilized and brought into the ER.
-Once you are released you should have a follow up meeting with your doctor so that you can have MRIs, X-Rays, CT Scans, or any other important documentation.
+Once you are released you should have attend follow up meetings with your doctor, so that you can have MRIs, X-Rays, CT Scans, or any other important documentation.

 The bone separation patterns and overall condition of the broken and damaged area will be very informative to a doctor who needs to determine a medically necessary course of action.
 The images of your ankle may be calling out for surgery.
 If you need to have an operation, it is typically done to align bones, screw breaks together with titanium screws.